qooxdoo/qooxdoo/docs/server/README.md

 -   Events (desktop/event_layer_impl)
 -   Single Value Binding (data_binding/single_value_binding)

-Most of the features can be found in %{qooxdoo}'s core layer and should be familiar to %{qooxdoo} developers.
+Most of the features can be found in Qooxdoo's core layer and should be familiar to Qooxdoo developers.

 ## Supported Runtimes